maorbrantz/Pac-Man/README.md

 ├── Diagrams/
 ```

-source_code/: Contains the source code for the Pac-Man application.
+- Source: Contains the source code for the Pac-Man application.
-terraform_modules/: Contains all Terraform configuration files to provision AWS resources.
+- Terraform: Contains all Terraform configuration files to provision AWS resources.
-kubernetes_manifests/: Kubernetes manifests for deploying the Pac-Man app and MongoDB.
+- Kubernetes-Manifests: Kubernetes manifests for deploying the Pac-Man app and MongoDB.
-ci_cd_pipeline/: Contains the configuration files for AWS CodePipeline and CodeBuild.
+- CI-CD-Pipeline: Contains the configuration files for AWS CodePipeline and CodeBuild.
-monitoring_setup/: Optional configuration for Prometheus and Grafana.
-screenshots/: Contains screenshots of the running application, CI/CD pipeline, and monitoring dashboards.
+- Screenshots: Contains screenshots of the running application, CI/CD pipeline, and monitoring dashboards.
-diagram/: Architecture and CI/CD pipeline diagrams.
+- Diagrams: Architecture and CI/CD pipeline diagrams.

 ## Screenshots

 **Pac-Man Application:**
-[Complete Later]
+- [Complete Later]

 **CI/CD Pipeline:**
-[Complete Later]
+- [Complete Later]

 **Grafana Monitoring Dashboard:**
-[Complete Later]
+- [Complete Later]

 ## Conclusion

 This project successfully implements a Pac-Man game using microservices architecture on Amazon EKS, with automated CI/CD pipeline management and persistent database storage.
 The project showcases modern DevOps practices, including Infrastructure as Code (IaC) with Terraform, Kubernetes for container orchestration, and AWS services for scalability, high availability, and monitoring.

-go